Shop Subscribe

 Shop Graduation

-It is important not to joke at the expense of your students, even though you know other teachers and students may appreciate the humor.
-Remember this is a time to honor and reward students, not show off your inner comedian.
-Avoid the temptation to award that little daydreamer in your class with a Milky Way bar because she is always in outer space.
-While it is sure to get a laugh, it doesn’t do anything to build up students and reward them for their positive traits and skills.
+It’s important not to joke at the expense of your students, even though you know other teachers and students may appreciate the humor.
+Remember, this is a time to honor and reward students, not show off your inner comedian.
+Avoid the temptation to award the little daydreamer or most talkative student.
+It may get a laugh, but it doesn’t do anything to build up students and reward them for their positive skills.

 Tagged With: End of Year